Codex tools: Log in

 </div>

-The widecolumn class is featured to stretch the content across the page to fill in the absence of the sidebar.
-The navigation has been moved up to the top.
-And the Post Meta Data is now incorporated into the entrytext parent container and styled differently with an alt style added.
+In the absence of the sidebar, the widecolumn class has been formatted to stretch content across the page.
+The navigation div has been moved up to the top.
+And the Post Meta Data is now incorporated into the entrytext parent container, and has been styled differently, with an alt class selector added.

 These two examples from the Default Theme give you just a glimpse into the myriad ways your WordPress site can be customized.

-Comments may be featured on the single post view or in a popup window.
-The overall styles for the two sets of comments remain basically the same.
-The two template files are comments.php and comments-popup.php
+Comments may be featured in the single post view (using the comments.php template file) or in a popup window (using the comments-popup.php template file).
+The overall styles for these two types of comments are basically the same.

 <h2 id="comments">1 Comment